macjabeth/Lambda-Redux-Friends/README.md

 - Take a look at the endpoints that our API has to offer in `server.js`.

   - **[POST]** \* to `/api/login`: returns a token to be added to the header of all other requests.
 Pass in the following credentials as the `body` of the request: `{ username: 'Lambda School', password: 'i<3Lambd4' }`
-  - **[GET]** to `/api/friends`: returns the list of friends.
+  - **[GET]** to `/api/frenns`: returns the list of frenns.
-  - **[GET]** to `/api/friends/123`: returns the friend with the id passed as part of the URL (123 in example).
+  - **[GET]** to `/api/frenns/123`: returns the frenn with the id passed as part of the URL (123 in example).
-  - **[POST]** to `/api/friends`: creates a friend and return the new list of friends.
-Pass the friend as the `body` of the request (the second argument passed to `axios.post`).
+  - **[POST]** to `/api/frenns`: creates a frenn and return the new list of frenns.
+Pass the frenn as the `body` of the request (the second argument passed to `axios.post`).
-  - **[PUT]** to `/api/friends/:id`: updates the friend using the `id` passed as part of the URL.
+  - **[PUT]** to `/api/frenns/:id`: updates the frenn using the `id` passed as part of the URL.
 Send the an object with the updated information as the `body` of the request (the second argument passed to `axios.put`).
-  - **[DELETE]** to `/api/friends/123`: removes the friend using the `id` passed as part of the URL (123 in example).
+  - **[DELETE]** to `/api/frenns/123`: removes the frenn using the `id` passed as part of the URL (123 in example).

 ## Initialize Project

 - Run `yarn` or `npm i` inside the root directory of this project to install dependencies.
 - Run `yarn start` or `npm start` to start the API server.
-- Run `create-react-app friends` in a separate terminal window in the root directory of the project to create your starter application.
+- Run `create-react-app frenns` in a separate terminal window in the root directory of the project to create your starter application.
-- `cd` into the _friends_ folder and type `yarn add redux react-redux redux-thunk redux-logger axios react-router-dom` which will install the needed dependencies.
+- `cd` into the _frenns_ folder and type `yarn add redux react-redux redux-thunk redux-logger axios react-router-dom` which will install the needed dependencies.
 - To start out, create a reducer that will be passed as the rootReducer to `createStore`.
-Start with a pretty simple initialState object that has a `friends` property set as an empty array.
+Start with a pretty simple initialState object that has a `frenns` property set as an empty array.
 Your state tree will grow pretty large as you build out more and more actions.
 - Don't forget to hook up the store using the `Provider` tag inside of `src/index.js`, passing it your root reducer.
 - You will need to use `redux-thunk` as a middleware inside of `src/index.js`.
 You'll want to be sure to pass it to `applyMiddleware()` then feed it into your createStore function.
 - If you so choose, include `redux-logger` to your middleware.
 You're going to have plenty of action creators that will consume our API so you'll get plenty of actions triggered.